Code-4-Community/learning-resources/docs/week-3.md

 ```

 Right now this component only displays John's lucky number.
 In order to make this component more reusable so that
 Doug can use it, we must add props.
-We add props as a parameter of the function component.
+We add props as a argument of the function component.

 ```
 import React from 'react';